fivetran/api_framework/examples/Ai/README.md

 ## Why Partner with Fivetran for AI Solutions?

 ### Enterprise-Grade Intelligence
 Our AI solutions are built specifically for enterprise environments, ensuring security, scalability, and reliability at every level.
-With 99.9% uptime and support for 10000+ concurrent pipelines, we deliver the performance your business demands.
+With 99.9% uptime and support for 740+ connector types, we deliver the performance your business demands.

 ### Seamless Integration
 Fivetran's AI solutions integrate seamlessly with your existing Modern Data Stack—no rip-and-replace required.
 Our intelligent automation works alongside your current tools, enhancing their capabilities without disrupting workflows.